rsm-mec014/CSC3170-Database-Project/README.md

 ![ER Diagram](https://github.com/CSC3170-2022Fall/project-wiskey-drunkards/blob/main/ER%20diagram.png)

 ## Web Application Link
+We have deployed the app on the cloud, the url is attached.

 https://chipandas.streamlit.app

+If you want to run the app locally, refer to the following section.

 ## How To Run the App
 All the web codes are stored in the web file.
 The app is written with streamlit, a python-based frontend languague.